pawamoy/insiders-project/README.md

 # --------------------------------------------------------------------------- #
 # The `backlog` command prints a list of issues from GitHub repositories.
 # It is used to keep track of what needs to be done, and to prioritize tasks.
-# It integrates with sponsorships and issue boosts to let your sponsors
-# influence the priority of issues.
 [backlog]

 # GitHub namespaces (user accounts / organizations) from which to fetch issues.